 - Cross the street in a well-lit area – under streetlights or near crosswalks if available.
 If not, use your phone as a flashlight and cross at corners.

 - Dress to be seen – wear bright reflective clothing and use blinking lights when out at night.

 - Avoid being distracted – by your phone and wearing headphones, especially when crossing.

 - Avoid alcohol and other drugs – it can slow your reaction time and alter your balance when riding or walking.

-pedestrians killed on roadways
+pedestrians killed on NJ roadways in 2021

 is the average age when most kids learn to ride a bike